Pseudo-rotations vs. Rotations: Background results on pseudo-rotations

 \begin{Proposition} Every pseudo-rotation $\varphi$ of $S^2$ is strongly non-degenerate and its fixed points are elliptic.
 Furthermore, in the notation from Section \ref{sec:spectra},

 \end{Proposition}

-The resonance relation \eqref{eq:sum-RR-2D} asserts, roughly speaking, that $D\varphi$ rotates the tangent spaces at the fixed points by the same angle but in opposite directions.
+The resonance relation \eqref{eq:sum-RR-2D}, which holds in $\R$ and not just modulo 4, asserts, roughly speaking, that $D\varphi$ rotates the tangent spaces at the fixed points by the same angle but in opposite directions.
 In particular, \eqref{eq:sum-RR} is satisfied and there exists a unique (up to conjugation) true rotation $R_\varphi$ of $S^2$ such that $\cCS(\varphi)=\cCS(R_\varphi)$ and $\cCSI(\varphi)=\cCSI(R_\varphi)$.
 The first part of the proposition is a standard, although ultimately highly non-trivial, result in two-dimensional dynamics (see \cite{Fr92}) and \eqref{eq:sum-RR-2D} readily follows from the Poincar\'e--Birkhoff theorem, \cite[Appendix A.2]{Br:Annals}; see also \cite{CKRTZ} for a different approach based on \eqref{eq:RR}.
 The proof of this part given below is taken from \cite{GG:PR}.

 \begin{proof} Arguing by contradiction, assume that $\varphi$ is a pseudo-rotation of $S^2$ and some iterate of $\varphi$ is degenerate or that one of its fixed points is hyperbolic.
 In dimension two, a hyperbolic or degenerate fixed point necessarily has integral mean index.
 Hence, replacing $\varphi$ by a sufficiently large iterate if necessary and using \eqref{eq:RR}, we may assume that both fixed points $x_0$ and $x_1$ have mean index equal to zero modulo $4=2(n+1)$.
 Let us scale the symplectic structure and adjust the Hamiltonian so that $\cCS(H)=\cCSI(\varphi)$.
 Then, by \eqref{eq:act-index2}, for suitable cappings of $x_0$ and $x_1$ these orbits have equal actions, which is impossible by Theorem \ref{thm:bijection}.